 Most guitar players know Peavey for their amps and supporting equipment.
 With that said, Peavey also made an effort to get into electric guitar market by producing several models in various categories.

 How successful they have been in this enterprise is up for discussion.
-However, the consensus is that some of their models are actually pretty decent guitars that are often overlooked.
+However, the consensus is that some of their models are actually pretty decent guitars that are often overlooked (Especially for beginners).

 Today we’re going to review one model which we feel deserves to be mentioned.
-We’re talking about Peavey Raptor Plus EXP.
+That is the Peavey Raptor Plus EXP.

-When you first look at Peavey Raptor Plus EXP, you get that immediate feeling that you’re looking at a Strat wannabe guitar.
-And sure as daylight, Peavey did choose to take advantage of the ever popular Strat design, altering it only so much as to avoid any trouble.
+When you first look at the Peavey Raptor Plus EXP, you get that immediate feeling that you’re looking at a Strat wannabe guitar.
+And sure as daylight, Peavey did choose to take advantage of the ever popular Strat design, altering it slightly to avoid any legal trouble.

 Sound is a whole different ball game.
-Compared to Squires in the same category, there is a slight but significant difference.
+Compared to Squires in the same category, there is a relatively noticeable significant difference.
 That humbucker in the bridge position allows you to use heavier distortions than you otherwise would if it was a single coil pickup.
 With that said, this humbucker still has its limits.
 The tone is pretty warm, and reacts well to medium overdrive.

 However, there is still a lot of hum being created by those single coils.
 Using this Peavey for metal or similar genres where heavy gain distortion is often used will bring limited results.

 Even with all of the critiques we have given this guitar, it’s still a great starter model.
 Would you want to use it for gigging?
 Definitely not, but it’s more than adequate for home practice and studio practice with your band.
 One of the best things about Peavey Raptor Plus EXP is its price.